cosmos/governance/bestpractices.md

 #### Last updated: Mar 13, 2020
 Engagement is likely to be important to the success of this kind of proposal, however, parameter-change proposals will likely be more straightforward than other kinds of proposal.
 The degree to which you engage with the Cosmos Hub community should be relative to the potential impact that your proposal may have on the stakeholders.
 There are many different ways to engage.

 One strategy involves a few stages of engagement before and after submitting a proposal on chain.
-In the first stage of this strategy, you should engage people informally about your idea.
+In the first stage of this strategy, you should engage with people informally about your idea.

 **Note**: this guide likely fails to capture all ways of engaging.
 Perhaps you could bring your idea to a podcast.
 You could host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers) video call.
 Try to go above and beyond what's recommended here--experiment, and use your strengths.